MCP Server

 What Claude does:

-1. Calls list_vnets to find your current VNet.
+1. Calls list_vnets to find your current VNet, then set_active_vnet if needed.

-2. Calls fork_vnet with the VNet ID, creating a new VNet with all state preserved — deployed contracts, balances, and transaction history.
+2. Calls fork_vnet, creating a new VNet with all state preserved — deployed contracts, balances, and transaction history.
+The fork is automatically set as active.

 3. Returns the new VNet details with fresh RPC URLs.